MartinP7r/blog/_posts/2021-08-29-first-draft.md

 layout: post
 title:  "First Post"
 date:   2021-08-25 10:30:00 +0900
+mermaid: true
+image:
+  src: /assets/img/avatar.png
+  width: 200 #1000   # in pixels
+  height: 200 #400   # in pixels
+  alt: image alternative text
 ---

 # First Post

 Hi there,

 this is more a repost than a post, but since I haven't done much with the previous version of this blog, I think it still counts. 😅

 I've decided to start writing more about the things that I jot down while learning about new technologies and API and while developing my pet projects.

-For one, this hopefully helps me to improve on my technical English writing skill.
+For one, this hopefully helps me to improve my technical English writing skill.

-And also, writing a somewhat understandable blog post requires me to think more deeply about the matter at hand, improving my understanding and retention of the material.
-Hopefully.
+Also, writing a somewhat understandable blog post requires me to think more deeply about the matter at hand, and therefore will hopefully improve my understanding and retention of the material.

 ## Migrating to Jekyll